Breaking Bad meets Samuel Beckett’s Krapp’s Last Tape. The Hit is a black comedy for one puppet with obsessive compulsive disorder.

 The puppet playing Mikey also gives a short after show talk about his inspirations for creating the role.

-The Hit is a Wellcome Trust funded project exploring the nature of cognitive dissonance and how we are perhaps not the autonomous individuals we are given to believe we are.
+The Hit was originally funded by Wellcome Trust to explore the nature of cognitive dissonance and how we are perhaps not the autonomous individuals we are given to believe we are.
 We see a tough guy, who knows what he knows and gets what he wants, begin to crumble as his assumptions about life start to evaporate.
 Ultimately we are left with hope, but only through transformation.